Walter Johnson: Other

 In 1999, The Sporting News ranked Johnson number 4 on its list of Baseball's 100 Greatest Players, the highest-ranked pitcher.
 Later that year, he was elected to the Major League Baseball All-Century Team.

+In 2020, The Athletic ranked Johnson at number 7 on its "Baseball 100" list, compiled by sportswriter Joe Posnanski.
+In 2022, as part of their SN Rushmore project, The Sporting News named Johnson on their "Washington, D.C.
+Mount Rushmore of Sports", along with Washington Capitals hockey player Alexander Ovechkin, Washington Redskins football player Darrell Green, and Washington Bullets basketball player Wes Unseld.

 In 1985, Jonathan Richman recorded the song "Walter Johnson", which dwelt on Johnson's personality and behaviour as an exemplar of what can be good in sport.

 In 2015, he along with Nap Lajoie, Christy Mathewson and Cy Young were named the "Greatest Pioneers Group."
 They were voted for by baseball fans online as part of the Franchise Four competition and were "selected as the most impactful players".
 The results were announced at the 2015 MLB All-Star Game.

 Johnson's gentle nature was legendary, and to this day he is held up as an example of good sportsmanship, while his name has become synonymous with friendly competition.
 This attribute worked to Johnson's disadvantage in the case of fellow Hall of Famer Ty Cobb.
 Virtually all batters were concerned about being hit by Johnson's fastball, and many would not "dig in" at the plate because of that concern.
 Cobb realized that the good-hearted Johnson was privately nervous about the possibility of seriously injuring a batter.
 Almost alone among his peers, Cobb would actually stand closer to the plate than usual when facing Johnson.

 Johnson is mentioned in the poem "Line-Up for Yesterday" by Ogden Nash: